eteeselink/fakethat/README.md

 For example:

-### Set up method argument assertions, return values, and side effects with plain C#
+### Validate method arguments, set up return values and side effects, with plain C#

 Other libraries have extensive fluent syntax for specifying that a method may be called only with these and these arguments, and should return such and such a value.
-In Fake That, you simply do this in a lambda expression.
+In Fake That, you do this in a lambda expression that contains plain old C# code.

 ``` c#
 var fakeStar = new Fake<IDeathStar>();